Richmondshire District Council elections

-Richmondshire District Council is the local authority for Richmondshire in North Yorkshire, England, and is elected every four years.
-Since the last boundary changes in 2003, 34 councillors have been elected from 24 wards.
+Richmondshire District Council was the local authority for Richmondshire in North Yorkshire, England from 1974 to 2023.
+It was elected every four years.
+After the last boundary changes in 2003, 34 councillors were elected from 24 wards.

 Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
+Political control from 1974 until its abolition in 2023 was as follows:

 Leadership

-The leaders of the council since 2001 have been:
+The leaders of the council from 2001 until the council's abolition in 2023 were:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2003 election.